Cosa: History

 The next building created for the Forum was Temple B, which is dated from 175-150 BC.
-About thirty to forty years later, the temple was seriously damaged by a collapse of a wall, which led to its reconstruction.
+About thirty to forty years later, the temple was seriously damaged by the collapse of a wall, which led to its reconstruction.
 The new Temple B was designed to preserve the older sacred structure while rebuilding the sanctuary in a new form.
 After the rebuilding of Curia III and Temple B, the Basilica was laid out.

-The city was sacked in 70 BC and much of the colony was restored unevenly.
+The city was sacked in 70 BC, and much of the colony was restored unevenly.
 Atrium Buildings Seven and Eight were not rebuilt, while buildings one through five were.
-Although the Basilica had survived the sack, it had been rotting and eventually a central wall collapsed outward.
-In the '50s AD the site was hit by a substantial earthquake, and Atrium Building V, the 'House of Diana' was occupied by the man in charge of rebuilding, L. Titinius Glaucus.
-At this point the basilica was reconstructed as an odeum.
-However, the house, and the other buildings around the forum, were abandoned soon afterwards.
-A revival of activity occurred under Caracalla, when two substantial horrea were built, and the portico around the forum rebuilt, with a sanctuary to Liber Pater on the northeast side.
+Although the Basilica had survived the sack, it had been rotting, and eventually, a central wall collapsed outward.
+In the 50s AD, the site was hit by a substantial earthquake, and Atrium Building V, the 'House of Diana' was occupied by the man in charge of rebuilding, L. Titinius Glaucus.
+At this point, the basilica was reconstructed as an odeum.
+However, the house and the other buildings around the forum were abandoned soon afterwards.
+A revival of activity occurred under Caracalla, when two substantial horrea were built, and the portico around the forum was rebuilt, with a sanctuary to Liber Pater on the northeast side.
 Occupation ceased by the middle of the century, except for occasional visits to the sanctuary.

 Curia and Comitium

 There are many important aspects to Cosa, especially the Forum; however, two of the most important structures are the Curia and Comitium.
 The Comitium at Cosa is a fairly new discovery and shows many similarities to Rome.
 The Curia lies on the northern end of the Comitium.
-The oldest part of the Curia dates back to the start of Cosa around 273B BC.
-The Curia, originally thought to be a temple, was found on the Northeast corner in between a basilica and Temple B. The building was identified when the area in front was excavated and found to be "a circle of dark earth enclosed by a sandy yellow fill".
-The Curia was originally thought to be a temple this is because the concept for the shape of the Comitium with the Curia mirrors the look of a stairway up to a temple.
+The oldest part of the Curia dates back to the start of Cosa around 273 BC.
+The Curia, originally thought to be a temple, was found on the Northeast corner between a basilica and Temple B. The building was identified when the area in front was excavated and found to be "a circle of dark earth enclosed by a sandy yellow fill".
+The Curia was originally thought to be a temple, this is because the concept for the shape of the Comitium and the Curia mirrors the look of a stairway up to a temple.
 This idea can be seen from archaeological evidence such as the Theater of Pompey with the Temple Venus Victrix.
-Permanent theaters were not a norm and were considered a place of gathering of the people against the senate around 55 BC when Pompey built his theater.
+Permanent theaters were not the norm and were considered a place of gathering of the people against the senate around 55 BC when Pompey built his theater.
 However, to make sure he could build it, he replicated the concept of the Comitium and the Curia by placing a temple to Venus at the top of the theater with steps that doubled as seating.